scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 > [!WARNING]
 > **REQUIRED** section for **ALL** tiers.
+> You do not need to include a header called "Description" for this section, just the description under the title.

-- The description should be a short paragraph describing what your project is and what it does.
+- The description should be a short paragraph describing what your project is and what it does after the title.
 - This should be the first section after the badges.
     - e.g. "A Python, Django, Plotly, and Pandas web application that visualizes river data pulled using an API from the United States Geological Survey (USGS)."
 - Add **screenshots** of your project below the description and throughout the rest of the `README` as needed.